embellishing/embellish/README.md

 > [!NOTE]
 >
 > At this stage, it's still a good practice to consider the reusability of each
-> complex hook defined here.
+> complex condition defined here.
 You can define
 > [inline conditions](#inline-conditions) later for one-off use cases.

 ### Step 3: Create style props